 Good news for tourism insiders growing weary of online conferences, World Travel Market – London has confirmed it will return to ExCel in November.

-The south London exhibition space was commandeered by the UK government and converted into a Nightingale Hospital during the initial Covid-19 outbreak, leading to speculation the 2020 event would be cancelled.
+The east London exhibition space was commandeered by the UK government and converted into a Nightingale Hospital during the initial Covid-19 outbreak, leading to speculation the 2020 event would be cancelled.

 However, Reed Exhibitions has now told the world the show will be open “for business as usual”.

 World Travel Market - London senior exhibition director, Simon Press, said: “Exhibitions are a huge part of the global effort to drive business growth and economic recovery.

 “As anyone who has ever attended WTM London knows, it is a fun, lively, well-regarded and highly efficient event that brings everyone together – an opportunity for the world to meet, get inspired, do business and generate wealth.